 Pedestal of Agrippa

 The rectangular, slightly tapering pedestal is the only part of the monument preserved to this day.
-Made of grey-blue Hymetus marble, it uses pseudo-isodomic masonry, which was particularly popular in the Hellenistic period, and stands on a stepped base of stone and tufa, 3.80 metres long, 3.31 metres wide and 4.50 metres tall.
-The pedestal is 8.91 metres tall.
+Made of grey-blue Hymettus marble, it uses pseudo-isodomic masonry, which was particularly popular in the Hellenistic period, and stands on a stepped base of stone and tufa, 3.80 meters long, 3.31 meters wide, and 4.50 meters tall.
+The pedestal is 8.91 meters tall.
 Its shape resembles that of other Hellenistic pedestals dedicated at large sanctuaries, such as Delphi.”

 “The Beul? gate, by which the Acropolis is accessed today, stands to the west of the Propylaia.
 It was built in the mid-third century AD as part of a program to protect the sacred precinct, possibly after the destructive invasion of the Herulians in 267 AD.
 Together with another gate located under the tower of Athena Nike, it was built into a strong fortification wall erected west of the Propylaia.
 The gate was named after the French archaeologist who investigated this area in 1852.